 Natural Energy Booster

 Naturally, dogs love to be outdoors to play and get down and dirty.
 It’s what they do.
 So when your dog seems lazy and inactive, a little bit of honey can help.
-Raw honey has natural sugars that are easily broken down by the body, when used in moderation, and it also can boost your dog’s energy.
+Raw honey has natural sugars that are broken down by the body, when used in moderation, and it also can boost your dog’s energy.

 Natural honey would certainly be better than providing your dog with any type of energy drink or sports drink.
 These types of energy boosters contain many undesirable ingredients such as sugars, dyes and caffeine.